 Gentle exercise has been shown to help with depression so get moving.
-If you have health conditions you may want to check with your doctor first, but most of us can benefit with more movement in our lives.
-Before you dismiss the idea because you don’t see yourself in lycra pumping iron, exercise can mean a walk round the local park, just getting that heart pumping.
+If you have health conditions you may want to check with your doctor first, but most of us can benefit from more movement in our lives.
+Before you dismiss the idea because you don’t see yourself in lycra pumping iron, exercise can mean a walk around the local park, just getting that heart pumping.

 At the same time it makes sense to look at the fuel that you are putting in, there is growing evidence to show that food may be a factor in our mood so why not try to eat a little healthier too.